coder/docs/guides/admin/inotify-watch-limits.md

 [`Inotify`]: https://en.wikipedia.org/wiki/Inotify

-On a 64-bit system, each `inotify` watch that programs register will consume approximately 1 kB of kernel memory, which cannot be swapped to disk and is not counted against the environment memory limit setting.
+On a 64-bit system, each `inotify` watch that programs register will consume ~1 kB of kernel memory, which cannot be swapped to disk and is not counted against the environment memory limit setting.

 ## Diagnosis